confluentinc/ksql/docs-rst/installation/server-config/security.rst

 - KSQL supports Apache Kafka security features such as :ref:`SSL for encryption <kafka_ssl_encryption>`, :ref:`SASL for authentication <kafka_sasl_auth>`, and :ref:`authorization with ACLs <kafka_authorization>`.
-- KSQL supports :ref:`Schema Registry security features <schemaregistry_security>` such as SSL and SASL.
+- KSQL supports :ref:`Schema Registry security features <schemaregistry_security>` such SSL for encryption and mutual authentication for authorization.

 To configure security for KSQL, add your configuration settings to the ``<path-to-confluent>/etc/ksql/ksql-server.properties`` file and then :ref:`start the KSQL server <install_ksql-server>` with your configuration file specified.